Giorgi-Jalali/mirrored-leverx/README.md

 10. On the user page, admins can edit all users' information.
 Managers/HR can edit the information of users they manage, while employees have read-only access.
 11. Edit information by clicking an "edit" button, visible to admins and HR.
 12. View dates in different formats as implemented.
 13. Use a "copy" button to copy the URL of a page.
 Users can open the same page in a new tab if "remember me" was checked during login.

+- Responsive design is not implemented, only the desktop version is available.

 ## My process